NYC Scales Back Fully Vaccinated Times Square NYE, Adds Mask Rule as Omicron Surge Intensifies

 Amy O’Kruk/NBC

-Both the Broadway Association, which has seen iconic productions ravaged by breakthrough infections and the Times Square Advertising Coalition on New Year's Eve in Times Square pleaded with the mayor Tuesday to let the show go on.
+On Tuesday, the Fox network gave its verdict, pulling the plug on a planned live broadcast from the New Year's Eve event.
+Both the Broadway Association, which has seen iconic productions ravaged by breakthrough infections, and the Times Square Advertising Coalition on New Year's Eve in Times Square pleaded with the mayor Tuesday to let the show go on.

 The organizations released a joint statement this week that read: